Arc de Triomphe

 Views of Paris

 The terrace at the top of the Arc de Triomphe offers beautiful 360° panoramic views of Paris.
-Visitors will be able to see down the glamourous tree-lined Champs-Élysées, look into the lush Tuileries gardens, see the Eiffel Tower rising in the distance, and study the elegant cream-coloured classical architecture lining the surrounding boulevards.
+Visitors will be able to see down the glamourous tree-lined Champs-Élysées, look into the lush Tuileries gardens, see the Eiffel Tower rising in the distance, and study the elegant cream-coloured classical buildings lining the surrounding boulevards.
 It's also fun to be distracted by the spectacle of revolving traffic in the roundabout below.
 This seemingly lawless roadway gives traffic entering the roundabout right-of-way, and apparently insurance companies will automatically accept a 50/50 share of the blame for accidents here, regardless of who's at fault.

 A Star Location